 - Their happiness is based solely on collecting things (whether they be financial or otherwise) and they never have enough.

-- Just think of how awful it would be to have lived your whole life working somewhere that made you miserable and relying on materialistic items to bring happiness into your life.
+Just think of how awful it would be to have lived your whole life working somewhere that made you miserable and relying on materialistic items to bring happiness into your life.
 Does it sound awful?
 That is because it is.
+Will it work?
+Will those “things you acquire” bring happiness into your life?

 Employee # 2 is intrinsically motivated to keep going to work every day because they perceive the stress to be worth the children they are helping in third world counties (that is what the company these 2 people work for does)

 What if I told you that you could be intrinsically motivated and live a life of abundance?
 Well, you can.
-As a matter of fact, you are likely to meet that reality if you are intrinsically motivated.
+You are likely to meet that reality if you are intrinsically motivated.

 - Begin focusing on the positive aspects of your life